securzecom/dpdpa-docs/docs/2. DPDPA Rules/06 - Reasonable Security Safeguards.md

 Security must be embedded into the organisation’s structure, not treated as a product.
 An **Information Security Management System (ISMS)** aligned with **ISO 27001** or **NIST Cybersecurity Framework** should define roles, policies, and escalation mechanisms.
 Employee training, awareness campaigns, and simulated phishing exercises build a “human firewall”.

 Regular **vulnerability assessments and penetration tests** (using tools like **OpenVAS**, **Burp Suite**, **Metasploit**, or enterprise scanners such as **Qualys Guard**, **Tenable Nessus**) validate control effectiveness.
 Incident Response Plans should assign responsibilities, communication templates, and post-mortem reviews.
-A governance committee — chaired by the CISO or Data-Protection Officer — should review audit outcomes and improvement actions quarterly.
+A governance committee — chaired by the CISO and/or Data-Protection Officer — should review audit outcomes and improvement actions quarterly.

 ---